shukyp/Linux-US-Services/README-Tech.md

 3. "external" header file - xxxx.h - located in root-folder/incl
    that exposes definitions/API externally to other module's logic.

-The executable object named 'exec' resides at the root-folder/obj/ folder.
+The executable object named 'exec' resides at the root-folder/bin/ folder.
-The obj folder will be created automaticaly by the make file if absent.
+The bin folder will be created automaticaly by the make file if absent.

 ## Makefile(s)